0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 2. The flag `-n` will not perform DNS resolution

  #### [Task 3] GoBuster
- This task is all about learning basics related to [GoBuster](https://github.com/OJ/gobuster) which is directory discovery tool.
+ This task is all about learning basics related to [GoBuster](https://github.com/OJ/gobuster) which is a directory discovery tool.
 In case, if we don't have the tool on our attacking machine, in the task itself installation is explained.
 So, we run the GoBuster to check all the directories.

-We run following command to get a list of all the directories:
+We run the following command to get a list of all the directories:
 `gobuster dir -u http://<machine IP>:3333 -w <wordlist path>`